The global space industry is preparing for an unprecedented event - five rocket launches in one day. They will take place on February 4 this year.

 The first launch will be carried out by SpaceX from the cosmodrome at Cape Canaveral in Florida.
 The Falcon 9 launch vehicle will put a new batch of Starlink satellites into low Earth orbit, expanding the global Internet coverage network.

-Next in line is a suborbital flight of the New Shepard rocket from Blue Origin, mission NS-29 is scheduled for 11:00 EST. The rocket will deliver 30 scientific payloads to the border with space, which will experience approximately two minutes of lunar gravity due to the rotation of the capsule.
+Next in line is the suborbital flight of the New Shepard rocket from Blue Origin, with the NS-29 mission scheduled to launch at 11:00 EST. The rocket will deliver 30 scientific payloads to the border with space, which will experience approximately two minutes of lunar gravity due to the rotation of the capsule.

 In the evening of the same day, SpaceX will conduct its second launch of the Falcon 9 rocket with two WorldView Legion satellites for Maxar Technologies.
 These devices will complete the formation of a group of six satellites designed to monitor rapidly changing areas of the Earth.
 The launch is scheduled for 6:07 pm EST.